Dem 50

 Suits filed by Donald Trump tend to be meritless.
 Suits filed against Trump?
 Usually a whole lot stronger.
 The fellow who keeps a veritable army of lawyers employed has bought himself yet another lawsuit by virtue of his loose lips.
 Who is his newest legal adversary?
 The Central Park Five.

-Readers will call that Trump's first forays into politics/public policy, and one of his earliest forays into unvarnished racism, involved his efforts, in 1989-90, to secure the conviction of five Black men who were accused of assaulting and raping a white woman.
+Readers will recall that Trump's first forays into politics/public policy, and one of his earliest forays into unvarnished racism, involved his efforts, in 1989-90, to secure the conviction of four Black men and one Latino man who were accused of assaulting and raping a white woman.
 The then-real estate developer took out a full page ad in The New York Times pressing not only for convictions but for all five men to be executed.
 Here's the ad, if you've never seen it:

 It says 'BRING BACK